Ward Park Improvement Scheme

 The scheme also aims to resolve the problem of silt build-up in the ponds and to mitigate against this recurring.
 Desilting (or dredging) of the ponds is the first phase of work for the scheme.

-Following the completion of the desilting works, we look forward to progressing the other elements of the Environmental Improvement Scheme.
-It is currently anticipated that this will begin in the winter of 2024/5.
-We will provide updates through this page and our usual media channels.
-There will also be several information sessions in advance of the works, where you will have the opportunity to engage with the Council team delivering the project and put your ideas for the park improvements to the team.
+We will continue to provide updates through this page and our usual media channels.
+There will also be more information sessions in advance of the works, where you will have the opportunity to engage with the Council team delivering the project.

 For more information see the FAQs section below or email andparks@ardsandnorthdown.gov.uk

-You can share your memories and thoughts on Ward Park on our new engagement platform here: Public participation platform of Ards and North Down Borough Council | CitizenLab
+You can also keep up to date on the scheme, share your memories and thoughts on Ward Park, as well as upload photos on our new engagement platform here: Public participation platform of Ards and North Down Borough Council | CitizenLab

 Frequently asked questions